sophielrt/Pokemon_Top_Trumps/README.md

 - A clear "Page Not Found" heading informs users of the error.
 - A playful message states "Oops, a sleeping Snorlax is blocking the path!" to keep the tone light and engaging.
 - The Pokémon theme maintains immersion even during error scenarios.
+- The error content is responsive and will change size when on a smaller device.

 ![Buttons 404 page - features](./assets/readmefile-assets/button404page-features.JPG)
 #### "Return Home" Button